The Becraft Guide to How to Get a Green Card

 A. Filing a Petition

-B. Apply for Adjustment of Status or Consular Processing
+B. Adjustment of Status or Consular Processing

 C. Attend Your Interview

 In most cases, applicants are required to attend an interview either with USCIS (if adjusting status in the U.S.) or at a U.S. consulate (if applying from abroad).
 During the interview, you may be asked about your background, relationship to your sponsor, or your qualifications for the green card.
-This is also when you’ll submit additional documents, such as medical exam results.

 D. Receive Your Green Card